Renewable Energy ETFs

 |

-First Trust Clean Edge® Smart Grid Infra ETFFirst Trust
+First Trust Clean Edge® Smart Grid Infra ETF

-First Trust Clean Edge® Smart Grid Infrastructure ETFThe First Trust NASDAQ Clean Edge Smart Grid Infrastructure ETF (GRID) is the largest fund in the renewable power ETF category, with over $7.6 billion in AUM.
+First Trust Clean Edge® Smart Grid Infra ETFThe First Trust NASDAQ Clean Edge Smart Grid Infrastructure ETF (GRID) is the largest fund in the renewable power ETF category, with approximately $12 billion in AUM.
 GRID tracks the NASDAQ Clean Edge Smart Grid Infrastructure Index, which targets companies involved in electric grid modernisation, energy storage, power management, and grid-enabling technologies.
 Unlike purely generation-focused clean energy funds, GRID invests in the infrastructure backbone that enables renewable energy deployment at scale — including power management giants like Eaton and Schneider Electric, grid operators like National Grid, and building technology firms like Johnson Controls.
 This focus on grid infrastructure has resonated strongly with investors as electricity demand surges from AI data centres and electrification trends.
-Fund Details
+Top 5 Holdings

 Expense Ratio0.56%